hyriver/pygeohydro/README.rst

     flw = flw.merge(acc, on="comid")
     diff = flw.arbolatesu - flw.acc

 We can check the validity of the results using ``diff.abs().sum() = 5e-14``.
-Furthermore, DEM, slope, and aspect can be retrieved for the station's contributing watershed at 30 arc-second (~1 km) resolution:
+Furthermore, DEM, slope, and aspect can be retrieved for the station's contributing watershed at 1 km resolution:

 .. code-block:: python

     from hydrodata import NationalMap

-    nm = NationalMap(wshed.geometry, resolution=30)
+    nm = NationalMap(wshed.geometry, resolution=1e3)
     dem, slope, aspect = nm.get_dem(), nm.get_slope(), nm.get_aspect()

 The point-based climate data and streamflow observations can be retrieved as well.
 Note the use of ``pet`` flag for computing PET:

 .. code-block:: python